Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Numerical results

 \subsection{The mixed multiscale method for a 2D quasi-uniform porous medium}

-In this section, we consider the quasi-uniform porous domain given in Figure \ref{fig:ModelQuasiSchm} for our mixed multiscale analysis.
-As discussed in section 4.1, the structures with uniform heterogeneity require homogenisation in the coarse domain to avoid the geometrical artifacts reproducing unrealistic stiffness and stress singularities.
-Hence, here, we replace the signed distance function in the coarse domain with a homogenised domain and use the smooth mixing approach to couple the fine and coarse-scale domains.
+In this Section, we consider the quasi-uniform porous domain given in Figure \ref{fig:ModelQuasiSchm} for our mixed multiscale analysis.
+As discussed in Section 4.1, structures with uniform heterogeneity require homogenization in the coarse domain to avoid geometrical artifacts which yield unrealistic stiffness and stress singularities.
+Hence, here, we replace the signed distance function in the coarse domain with a homogenized domain and use the smooth mixing approach to couple the fine and coarse-scale domains.

-In our mixed multiscale framework, we construct the homogenised model by using the Modified Mori Tanaka (MMT) approach \cite{IMANI201816489} to reproduce the effects of micropores in the homogenised macro model.
-Employing the MMT homogenisation approach for $\Omega_{{m}}$ with $\textit{n}$ circular pores of different radii, the effective young modulus will be computed as follows.
+In our mixed multiscale framework, we construct the homogenized model by using the Modified Mori Tanaka (MMT) approach \cite{IMANI201816489} to reproduce the effects of micropores in the homogenized macro model.
+Employing the MMT homogenization approach for $\Omega_\mathcal{M}$ with $\textit{n}$ circular pores of different radii, the effective Young's modulus will be computed as follows.